 The key to determining whether your phone is usable in a foreign country is to turn it on.
 The name of that country’s compatible cellular service should show up at the top of the phone, where the name of your carrier appears on the main screen.
 So where your phone once said Verizon Wireless, it may say Wambooli Telcom when you’re overseas.

 You receive calls on your cell phone internationally as long as the phone can access the network.
-Your friends need only dial your cell phone number as they normally do; the phone system automatically forwards your calls to wherever in the world you are.
+Your friends need only dial your cell phone number as they normally do; the phone system automatically forwards your calls to wherever you are in the world.

 The person calling you pays nothing extra when you’re off romping the globe with your Android phone.
 Nope — you pay extra for the call.

 While you’re abroad, you need to dial internationally.
-When calling the United States, you need to use a ten-digit number (phone number plus area code).
+When calling home (for example, the United States), you need to use a 10-digit number (phone number plus area code).
 You may also be required to type the country exit code when you dial.

 When in doubt, contact your cellular provider for tips and other information specific to whatever country you’re visiting.

 Be sure to inquire about texting and cellular data (Internet) rates while you’re abroad.

 Using an Android phone over a Wi-Fi network abroad incurs no extra fees (unless data roaming is on).
 In fact, you can use the Skype app on your phone over a Wi-Fi network to call the United States or any international number at inexpensive rates.